Preparatory Material for the Summer School

 We have also added the discussion questions, submitted by our keynotes, that we will be using for the afternoon discussion groups each day.
 Find them at the bottom of this page.

-This year we have prepared a video presentation that will introduce you to basic ideas in phenomenology.
+We have prepared a video presentation that will introduce you to basic ideas in phenomenology.
 We especially encourage those of you who are not already familiar with phenomenology to see the video.

 Readings Recommended by Our Keynotes